harshvardhaniimi/personal-website/content/publications/2019-01-31-statistical-modelling-and-analysis-of-the-computer-simulated-datasets/index.md

 ---
 title: Statistical Modelling and Analysis of the Computer-Simulated Datasets
-summary: Over the last two decades, the science has come a long way from relying on only physical experiments and observations to experimentation using computer simulators.
-This chapter focuses on the modelling and analysis of data arising from computer simulators.
-It turns out that traditional statistical metamodels are often not very useful for analyzing such datasets.
-For deterministic computer simulators, the realizations of Gaussian Process (GP) models are commonly used for fitting a surrogate statistical metamodel of the simulator output.
-This peer-reviewed book chapter reviews GP models, their numerical stability due to near-singularity of spatial correlation structures.
-We also presented generalisations of GP model and reviewed algorithms for big data.
+summary: "My first academic publication: a peer-reviewed book chapter on statistical modelling using Gaussian processes.
+We reviewed several GP models and correlation structures, and methods to handle numerical instabilities due to near-singular matrices.
+Finally, we reviewed several algorithms developed specifically for analysing big data obtained from computer simulators."
 author: Harshvardhan
 date: '2019-01-31'
 slug: statistical-modelling-and-analysis-of-the-computer-simulated-datasets